randyrossi/bmc64/README.md

 The default Sid engine is 'ReSid' which more accurately reproduces the sound chip.

-NOTE: I had a section here previously about the Pi 2 @900Mhz not being able to keep up with some high intensity demos (i.e. last sequence of disk 1 Comaland 100%).
-This is, in fact, a bug that only shows up after a snapshot previously saved at that part of the demo is loaded.
-I'm investigating this.
-But it appears the Pi 2 does run that sequence okay as long as you load it from disk.

 You can switch between 6581 and 8580 models as well as turn on/off the filter.

-For ReSid, only fast interpolation method is currently supported.
+On the Pi0/Pi2, only 'Fast' sampling method is supported.

+On the Pi3, 'Fast', 'Interpolation' and 'Fast Resampling" sampling methods are supported.
+'Fast Resampling' produces the highest quality.

+NOTE: 'Fast Resampling' is the default on new installs.
+If you have an existing installation (before 3.4), your setting will default to 'Fast' since previous versions only supported that sampling method.
+Parameters like Gain and Passband frequency must remain at the default values and cannot be changed.

 # Keyboards